Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/analytics_full_disk_handling/guide.en-gb.md

 #### Disk space usage metrics

 As part of using your Analytics service efficiently, you should keep an eye on the service metrics.
-You can access those in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) or using the [API](/pages/manage_and_operate/api/first-steps).
+You can access those in the [OVHcloud Control Panel](/links/manager) or using the [API](/pages/manage_and_operate/api/first-steps).
 You can also make use of [cross-service integrations](/pages/public_cloud/data_analytics/analytics/analytics_cross_service_integration) to gather, observe and alert based on services metrics.

 #### Mail notifications

-When your service storage begins to fill up and reaches a high mark, Analytics service sends you an email to warn you of the situation.
-The specific threshold depends on the engine, it may range from 75 to 90 percent.
+When your service storage begins to fill up and reaches a high mark, the Analytics service sends you an email to warn you of the situation.
+The specific threshold depends on the engine, it may range from 75% to 90%.

-When the disk usage increases even more and reaches a critical level (depending on the engine, ranging from 90 to 95 percent), you will receive another email notification and the service will turn to a "disk full" mode, where it will start to refuse writes.
+When the disk usage increases even more and reaches a critical level (depending on the engine, ranging from 90% to 95%), you will receive another email notification and the service will turn to a "disk full" mode, where it will start to refuse writes.

 ### How to handle a disk full situation ?